whisperity/CodeChecker/docs/web/user_guide.md

                         is given, the longest match will be removed.
 You may also use Unix shell-like wildcards (e.g.
                         '/*/jsmith/').
+  --detach              Exit immediately once the server accepted the analysis
+                        reports for storing, without waiting for the server-side processing to conclude.
+Doing this is generally not recommended, as the client will not be notified of server-side processing failures.
   --config CONFIG_FILE  Allow the configuration from an explicit configuration
                         file.
 The values configured in the config file will overwrite the values set in the command line.